athenasaurav/Rasa_Haystack_DB/README.md

 Haystack is used to answer the long tail of "knowledge queries" that can be answered by searching an answer in a document corpus.
 This example repo sketches how to use the _fallback intent_ or an dedicated _knowledge base intent_ to offload such queries to haystack.

-## Get Started

-#  Do from here for the first time after cloning the repository
+#  Installing and checking dependencies.

-# To check the docker version
+## To check the docker version

 <code>docker -v && docker-compose -v</code>